Lindsay Lohan Sparks Prostitution Remarks As Saudi Crown Prince Rumors Spike

 “Lindsay has been working the circuit for years, specializing in middle eastern clientele,” one user wrote.

 As The Daily Mail reports, Lindsay and the prince met one year ago at a Formula One Grand Prix event, with sources claiming that they’ve forged a friendship.
-The actress’ rep has denied any romantic involvement.
+The actress’s rep has denied any romantic involvement.
 Nonetheless, it looks like Lindsay has sparked some interesting comments today.